 Any alteration to public services shall be carried out by the Authority concerned unless the Contractor is instructed otherwise.

-The Contractor shall provide the necessary assistance during any operations necessary in connection with the removal, alteration or safe-guarding of any public service.
+The Contractor shall provide the necessary assistance during any operations necessary in connection with the removal, alteration or safeguarding of any public service.

 PS 8.9 Construction Regulations 2014